Fitting finale: Dodgers win title, lose Turner to COVID-19

 The end of a frustrating championship drought for LA — and perhaps just the start for Betts and the Dodgers, whose seventh World Series title was their sixth since leaving Brooklyn to the West Coast in 1958.

+“I had a crazy feeling that came to fruition,” Roberts said.
+“It’s just a special group of players, organization, all that we’ve kind of overcome.”

-Betts bolted from third for the go-ahead run on World Series MVP Corey Seager's infield grounder, then led off the eighth with a punctuating homer.
+Betts bolted from third for the go-ahead run on Seager's infield grounder, then led off the eighth with a punctuating homer.

+“It was absolutely phenomenal.
+This team was incredible,” said Seager, also the NLCS MVP who had franchise records with his eight homers and 20 RBIs this postseason.
+“We never stopped.
+We were ready to go as soon as the bell was called.
+Once it did, we kept rolling.
+You can’t say enough about what we did this season.”

 Kershaw was warming in the bullpen when Julio Urías struck out Willy Adames to end it and ran alongside teammates to celebrate in the infield, later joined by family who had been in the bubble with them in North Texas.